 Founder & Director Nadia Jacobson is a Jerusalem-based writer and editor.
 She is a fiction editor at the Ilanot Review, an Israeli journal of creative writing in English and served as co-Municipal Liaison for the Jerusalem region of National Novel Writing Month 2016 (nanowrimo.org).
 She holds an MA in English Literature and Creative Writing from Bar-Ilan University, and her fiction has appeared or is forthcoming in The Binnacle, Annalemma, Every Day Fiction, and a number of anthologies.
 A long-time member of the Jerusalem Writing Circle, she has taught creative writing privately and at Emunah Ve’Omanut (a branch of Emunah College), as well as coaching writers from first draft to publication.

 Pedagogical consultant Batnadiv Hakarmi is a Jerusalem-based writer, editor and artist whose works have appeared in Poetry International, the Ilanot Review, and Partial Answers.
 She holds an MA in Comparative Literature from the Hebrew University in Jerusalem, where she taught composition and Introduction to Fiction.
-A long time member of the Jerusalem Writing Circle, she founded and directs Night Writers, Jerusalem.
-She currently teaches creative writing at Emunah Ve’Omanut (a branch of Emunah College).
+A long time member of the Jerusalem Writing Circle, she founded and directed Night Writers, Jerusalem.
+She has also taught creative writing at Emunah Ve’Omanut (a branch of Emunah College).
 Her work can be seen at www.batnadiv.com.

 Meet Our Instructors

 "I'm spoilt for choice.
 What a great array of writing seminars and workshops."
 "The Story Foundations workshop was terrific...I want to take it again!
 I know I'll still learn more."

 "Since taking your Story Foundations workshop, I've been writing every day."